carvel-dev/carvel/site/content/blog/getting-started-with-ytt-part-2.md

 #### Welcome to Part 2 of the "Getting started with ytt" tutorial series!

-In the Part 2, we will cover the following:
+In this part, we will cover the following:
 - Summary of [Part 1](getting-started-with-ytt-part-1/)
 - Dive into a slightly more involved scenario to solve a common problem in Kubernetes
 - Learn why some set of labels are required to be in sync